 As shown in the figure above, electrons start moving from n-region and holes start moving from p-region.
 When they moved from their regions they start to recombine across the depletion region.
 Free electrons will remain in the conduction band of energy level while holes remain in the valence band of energy level.

 The Energy level of the electrons is high than holes because electrons are more mobile than holes i.e. current conduction due to electrons are more.
 During the recombination of electrons and holes, some portion of energy must be dissipated or emitted in the form of heat and light.

-The phenomenon into which light emits from the semiconductor under the influence of electric field is known as electroluminescence.
+The phenomenon into which light emits from the semiconductor under the influence of the electric field is known as electroluminescence.

 Always remember that the majority of light is produced from the junction nearer to the p-type region.
 So diode is designed in such a way that this area is kept close to the surface of the device to ensure that the minimum amount of light is absorbed.